Year Released: 1986

 And as you listen more closely, The Big Prize sounds less like a Night Ranger clone and more like it was made in the 1970s.
 “All Along You Knew” features former Jethro Tull member Ian Anderson playing flute, and the heavy use of synthesizers in a classical setting leads you to comparisons of Yes or early Genesis (you know – pre-Phil Collins, with Peter Gabriel as lead singer, complete with a headdress and eye makeup).

 However, Honeymoon Suite can write power ballads as good as Foreigner or Journey.
-“What Does It Take” has all the characteristics of a Power Ballad – soft, slow beginning by a keyboard, build to chorus, intense guitar solo, climax, and soft fade out.
+“What Does It Take” has all the characteristics of a Power Ballad – soft, slow beginning by a keyboard, build to a chorus, intense guitar solo, climax, and soft fade out.
 Next to Boston’s “A Man I’ll Never Be” and Journey’s “Faithfully,” it’s the quintessential example of the genre.

 The finale, “Take My Hand” takes a different twist to the power ballad.
 Stark and minimal, the song features only keyboards and drums at an unbelievably slow pace.
 And the drums – the drums seem to echo forever.
 By the end of the song, you know this isn’t your typical hair-metal album.
 Something’s different here.